miLibris/flask-rest-jsonapi/docs/sorting.rst

 .. currentmodule:: flask_rest_jsonapi

-You can sort result with querystring parameter called sort
+You can sort results with querystring parameter named "sort"

 .. note::

-    Urls examples are not urlencoded for a better readability
+    Examples are not urlencoded for a better readability

 Example: